Marijuana in the Workplace: How to Craft an HR Policy That's Right for Your Company

 In other words, a company can still set strict policies about drinking alcohol in the workplace or while on duty.
 They have much less say about what employees do on nights and weekends, their “off duty” time.
 But even then, there are some jobs and some circumstances where strict policies can be enforced.

 The same should go for marijuana in the workplace.
-If marijuana is legal in a given state, companies still get to set their own policies with regards to its use.
-Many are opting to tolerate off-duty use, since not doing so would drastically shrink their labor pool, while setting clear expectations for the workplace.
+If marijuana is legal in a given state, companies still get to set their own policies with regard to its use.
+Many are opting to tolerate off-duty use since not doing so would drastically shrink their labor pool, while setting clear expectations for the workplace.

 An Added Wrinkle: State and Federal Laws around Medical Marijuana

 In some states, marijuana is only legal for medicinal use.
+Others have approved the recreational use of cannabis products.
 This creates some added wrinkles when it comes to crafting a corporate drug policy.